StockNews.com Initiates Coverage on NovaBay Pharmaceuticals (NYSE:NBY)

-StockNews.com assumed coverage on shares of NovaBay Pharmaceuticals (NYSE:NBY – Free Report) in a research report sent to investors on Friday.
-The brokerage issued a sell rating on the stock.
+Equities research analysts at StockNews.com began coverage on shares of NovaBay Pharmaceuticals (NYSE:NBY – Get Free Report) in a report issued on Saturday.
+The firm set a “sell” rating on the stock.

-NovaBay Pharmaceuticals (NYSE:NBY – Get Free Report) last announced its quarterly earnings data on Thursday, November 9th.
-The company reported ($0.37) EPS for the quarter.
-The firm had revenue of $3.27 million during the quarter.
+NovaBay Pharmaceuticals (NYSE:NBY – Get Free Report) last posted its earnings results on Thursday, November 9th.
+The company reported ($0.37) earnings per share for the quarter.
 NovaBay Pharmaceuticals had a negative return on equity of 219.83% and a negative net margin of 93.83%.
-On average, sell-side analysts forecast that NovaBay Pharmaceuticals will post -2.54 EPS for the current fiscal year.
+The business had revenue of $3.27 million for the quarter.
+As a group, equities research analysts predict that NovaBay Pharmaceuticals will post -2.54 EPS for the current year.

 NovaBay Pharmaceuticals, Inc, a biopharmaceutical company, develops and sells eyecare, skincare, and wound care products in the United States and internationally.
 It offers Avenova Spray, a solution for removing foreign materials, including microorganisms and debris from skin around the eye, such as the eyelid; and wound care products, which are used for cleansing and irrigation as part of surgical procedures, as well as treating certain wounds, burns, ulcers, and other injuries under the NeutroPhase and PhaseOne brands.